pragathi1286/RTOS---Wildfire-Detection-Controller/README.md

 | Development          | VS Code                           |
 | Version Control      | Git / GitHub                      |

-AI tools such as ChatGPT and Claude may be used during development for planning, debugging, and documentation.
-They are not runtime components of the scheduler.
+> AI tools such as ChatGPT and Claude may be used during development for planning, debugging, and documentation.
+They are **not runtime components of the scheduler**.

+---

-📁 Project Structure
+# 📁 Project Structure

 ```text
 RTOS/